-- Please include with your submission(s) a cover letter, including the author or photographer’s name, mailing address, phone number, and email.
-A 25 – 50 word biography for writers and a 25-50 word description of the photograph for photographers should be included.
+- Fill out the form provided through the submission platform, Submittable.
 The entrant’s name should not appear on submitted pieces.
 Works submitted to the Hal Prize for judging should not be submitted to any other publication until after the annual Hal Prize issue is published.
 We will notify winners two weeks prior to the publication of 8142 Review in November.

 - There is no limit to the number of entries you may submit in each category.
 However, please include just one photo/nonfiction/fiction/poem per submission.
 Previously unpublished works only, please.